Airport Briefing

 AIP LSGS

-Departure SID HP (High Performance) only RWY 25: Departing flight must comply with the requirements mentioned under (see AIP Switzerland, section LSGS AD 2.22.1.1.3) as well as the relevant procedure published on the SID charts.
-This departure is only valid for pilots holding a type B qualification or holding an A qualification providing VMC until reaching 17000 ft.
-For pilot holding a type A qualification the HP can only be used during day time.
+This departure is only valid for pilots holding a type B qualification or holding an A qualification under certain weather conditions.
+For pilot holding a type A qualification the HIGH PERFORMANCE can only be used during day time.

 Operations at night